AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 You can learn more about how this works in the answer to this StackOverflow question: [What's the difference between “* text=auto eol=lf” and “* text eol=lf” in .gitattributes?](https://stackoverflow.com/a/56858538/5323344).
 I've provided a condensed summary below.

-First, you need to understand that Git uses a simple algorithm to detect whether a particular file in your repo is a text file or a binary file (e.g., an executable, image, or font file).
+First, you need to understand that git uses a simple algorithm to detect whether a particular file in your repo is a text file or a binary file (e.g., an executable, image, or font file).
 By default, this algorithm is used for the purpose of diffing files that have changed, but it can also come in handy for the purpose of enforcing line ending conventions (as we're doing here).

-That's what `text=auto` does in the config above—it tells Git to apply its auto-detection algorithm to determine whether a file is a text file.
-Then, `eol=lf` tells Git to enforce `LF` line endings for text files **on both checkout and commit**.
+That's what `text=auto` does in the config above—it tells git to apply its auto-detection algorithm to determine whether a file is a text file.
+Then, `eol=lf` tells git to enforce `LF` line endings for text files **on both checkout and commit**.
 This should work well on both Windows and Linux since a majority of cross-platform text editors support `LF`.
 (But as I mentioned earlier, historically, some Windows text editors like Notepad would struggle to interpret `LF` alone.
 Nowadays, this is less of a problem.)

 Git's auto-detection algorithm is fairly accurate, but in case it fails to correctly distinguish between a text file and a binary file (like an image or font file), we can also explicitly mark a subset of our files as binary files to avoid bricking them.
 That's what we're doing here: